How to Cancel Your GEICO Car Insurance Policy in 5 Easy Steps

 It depends.
 GEICO refunds any unused premium if you cancel your policy mid-term.
 For example, if you paid in full, GEICO will refund the remaining balance to your bank account or mail you a check.
 But if you pay monthly, chances are you’re not eligible for a refund.

-Canceling car insurance doesn’t affect your credit.
-However, if you don’t pay your car insurance on time, the insurer could send you to collections, which can negatively affect your credit score.
+No, canceling car insurance doesn’t affect your credit.
+But if you don’t pay your car insurance bill on time, the insurer could send you to collections, which can negatively affect your credit.
 A lapse in coverage could also affect your new insurance policy rates in some states.